cernvm/cernvm-kernel/README.md

 features wrt virtualization and memory management techniques.

 Features:
-  * Based on 3.6 vanilla
+  * Based on vanilla sources
   * (Paravirtualized) device drivers for
      KVM, Xen, VMware, VirtualBox, and HyperV
   * Boots an SL6 OS and possibly other distributions